Histograms in shared memory

-#2 Updated by Mark Messier about 7 years ago
+#2 Updated by Mark Messier over 7 years ago

 I was wondering if I could get a status update on this?
 We are actively developing the NOvA online monitoring using ROOT's TMapFile and link to ROOT's -lNew.
 The interaction between this and ART seems unstable: Updates to the TMapFile regularly seg. fault in the ART context but similar usage in bare ROOT sessions are stable.
 If this service were available in ART now we would start using it today.